Yu295/MTRX2700_Major/README.md

 **Lidar Module**

 The Lidar-Lite Sensor version 2 provides the distance to the first object being detected.
 The lidar interacts with the 68HCS12 Dragon Board through pin PT1, by capturing the pulse width of the PWM signal being send to PT1, the measured distance to the obstacle can be calculated by a 1msec/metre realationship.
-Thus, the following functions are implemented to measure the distance.
+Thus, the following functions in ```lidar.h``` are implemented to measure the distance.
 ```c
 void timer_config(void);
 ```